Advanced pet diagnostics are recommended when your pet has persistent, unusual, or unexplained symptoms that don’t improve with routine care. […]

 Will my pet be seen immediately?

 If you feel your pet’s condition is life-threatening, please notify us immediately, and the doctor will perform an examination without delay.
-As this exam is conducted in the treatment area, and due to COVID-19 Procedures, you will not be present with your pet.
 The doctor will contact you personally to discuss findings and arrange a treatment plan.
 If your pet is in critical condition, you may be asked to sign a release allowing immediate treatment.
-Unlike a regular veterinary hospital, we cannot “schedule” our appointments.

 Please fill out the Patient Information Form before you arrive or when you arrive so we have all the needed information pertaining to your pet.